idelium/idelium-cl/README.md

 This is Idelium Command Line is the tool for test automation integrated with Idelium Web.

-Idelium-CL can be used through a continues integration software, such as Jenkins, GitLabs, Bamboo etc.
+Idelium-CLI can be used through a continues integration software, such as Jenkins, GitLabs, Bamboo etc.

 For more info: https://idelium.io